 There are many reasons INTPs and ESFPs are potentially good for one another as friends, one being the introvert/extrovert dynamic between them.

 As long as the INTP isn’t exhausted by the social energy of the extroverted ESFP, and the ESFP doesn’t feel they constantly need to prod their friend into engaging socially, each can benefit from this difference.
 The ESFP can help the introverted INTP become more active socially, while the INTP can help their friend see the value in taking some time for reflection and planning.

 Though it will take some work, as all friendships do, the INTP/ESFP friendship has the potential to be a close one.
 If the INTP and ESFP can learn to appreciate one another’s often different perspectives and communication styles, they can enjoy a rewarding, long-term friendship.

 What are Some Areas that Might Cause Them Problems as Friends?

 Many of the obstacles partners face in an INTP/ESFP romantic relationship also present themselves to INTP and ESFP friends.
 Differences in values, communication styles, and perspectives on the world are all potential areas of conflict.

 Beneficial as it may sometimes be under healthy circumstances, the introvert/extrovert dynamic between INTPs and ESFPs is a possible cause of friction between INTP and ESFP friends.
 Especially at first, misunderstandings are likely to result as each friend learns to understand the other’s need for private time versus socialization.

 Another potential area of conflict is the pair’s thinking versus feeling traits.
-The INTP friend may sometimes seem detached or without feelings to the ESFP; conversely, the ESFP may appear overly sentimental or idealistic to their more logical friend.
+The INTP friend may sometimes seem detached or without feelings for the ESFP; conversely, the ESFP may appear overly sentimental or idealistic to their more logical friend.